frcdesign/FRCDesign.org/docs/learning-course/stage1/1C/exercise8.md

 </div>

 !!!
 Success "Verification"
-    Make sure to have you and/or a more experienced member/mentor of your team [**review your CAD.!**](../1A/focusing-on-improvement.md "Focusing on Improvement Page"){:target="\_blank"}.
-If everything is present, modeled, and assembled correctly, you should have about 80 instances in your assembly.
+    Make sure to have you and/or a more experienced member/mentor of your team [**review your CAD!**](../1A/focusing-on-improvement.md "Focusing on Improvement Page"){:target="\_blank"} If everything is present, modeled, and assembled correctly, you should have about 80 instances in your assembly.

 <br>